tendermint/tendermint/docs/specification/new-spec/blockchain.md

 Simple Merkle root of the current validator set that is committing the block.
 This can be used to validate the `LastCommit` included in the next block.
-May be updated by the applicatoin.
+May be updated by the application.

 ### ConsensusParamsHash